HaveTimeDrinkTea/w11_Professional_README_Generator/README.md

 ### Methodology: Pseudo Code
-* Prepare a template for a high quality and professional README.md
+* Prepare a template of a high quality and professional README.md
   * to be used as prompts and
-  * to identify the formatting and user input validation needed
+  * to identify the formatting and user input validations needed
+    * email address
+    * empty text input for required README.md sections
+    * replace empty text input with "N.A." for optional README.md sections
-* Prepare the list of possible licenses and the accompanying images in the .md styling.
+* Prepare the list of possible licenses and the accompanying images in .md stylings.
-*
+* Prepare the questions array for feeding into the inquirer prompts
+* Prepare a function to generate the markdown text string
+  * may need constants to hold standard text strings that are not dynamically generated e.g. Table of Contents
+  * may need several functions to collect user inputs, format them for rendering before addint to the generate function. e.g. multiple screen dump links
+* create a separate dir to hold the dynamically generated README.md so that the README.md for this github repo will not be overwritten.
+  * add file version counter (using a log file) to hold next file version number.